Total Complaints

 See attached document for complaint.

 As part of Hyundaiâs Driver Attention Warning system, it plays a loud beeping noise that disables other systems in the car (map, audio).
 This beeping noise plays at random times and has been heavily distracting on long drives almost causing me to crash due to issues with my hearing and the frequency of the noise.
 It cannot be disabled.
 I would be happy to present the vehicle for inspection.
-The dealership and manufacturer have not responded to calls or have given unsatisfactory feedback as to
+The dealership and manufacturer have not responded to calls or have given unsatisfactory feedback as to solutions.
+This alarm has gone off about three times within the past 10 minutes and i am struggling to drive long distances with it on.
+Any help please.

 The contact owns a 2025 Hyundai Kona.
 The contact stated that upon entering the vehicle, the front driver's side seat independently ejected the contact forward into the steering wheel.
 No warning lights were illuminated.
 The vehicle was taken to a local dealer; however, the failure was unidentified.
 The vehicle was not repaired.
 The contact sustained injuries to her back; however, no medical attention was sought.
 The manufacturer was made aware of the failure.
-The failure mileage was approximate
+The failure mileage was approximately 385.

 Mileage: 385

 Significant Mechanical and Drivetrain Problems: ⦠Loss of Drive Power and Sluggish Acceleration: Reported as early as [XXX] ("bumpy driving, grinding and clanking noise"), with issues worsening by [XXX] ("slower acceleration, bumpier ride, metal clinking and cracking sounds"), and most severely on [XXX] ("car shifts hard to the left then goes back and forth (wobble)," "greatly reduced" power, and "snapping" noises).
-You've had at least five repair attempts for these issues. ⦠Vehicle
+You've had at least five repair attempts for these issues. ⦠Vehicle Shaking/Wobbling: This has been a recurring complaint since [XXX] ("car shakes when accelerating") and continued through multiple visits, including [XXX] ("wobbly feeling"), [XXX] (shifts "back and forth (wobble)"), and [XXX] ("bounces excessively"). ⦠Loose Steering/Difficulty Turning: You've reported "difficulty turning" and "resistance when turning left," with a feeling of "less control" or "lack of control" while turning.
+This was noted on [XXX], and persisted through [XXX], and [XXX]

 Significant Mechanical and Drivetrain Problems: ⦠Loss of Drive Power and Sluggish Acceleration: Reported as early as [XXX] ("bumpy driving, grinding and clanking noise"), with issues worsening by [XXX] ("slower acceleration, bumpier ride, metal clinking and cracking sounds"), and most severely on [XXX] ("car shifts hard to the left then goes back and forth (wobble)," "greatly reduced" power, and "snapping" noises).
-You've had at least five repair attempts for these issues. ⦠Vehicle
+You've had at least five repair attempts for these issues. ⦠Vehicle Shaking/Wobbling: This has been a recurring complaint since [XXX] ("car shakes when accelerating") and continued through multiple visits, including [XXX] ("wobbly feeling"), [XXX] (shifts "back and forth (wobble)"), and [XXX] ("bounces excessively"). ⦠Loose Steering/Difficulty Turning: You've reported "difficulty turning" and "resistance when turning left," with a feeling of "less control" or "lack of control" while turning.
+This was noted on [XXX], and persisted through [XXX], and [XXX]

 Significant Mechanical and Drivetrain Problems: ⦠Loss of Drive Power and Sluggish Acceleration: Reported as early as [XXX] ("bumpy driving, grinding and clanking noise"), with issues worsening by [XXX] ("slower acceleration, bumpier ride, metal clinking and cracking sounds"), and most severely on [XXX] ("car shifts hard to the left then goes back and forth (wobble)," "greatly reduced" power, and "snapping" noises).
-You've had at least five repair attempts for these issues. ⦠Vehicle
+You've had at least five repair attempts for these issues. ⦠Vehicle Shaking/Wobbling: This has been a recurring complaint since [XXX] ("car shakes when accelerating") and continued through multiple visits, including [XXX] ("wobbly feeling"), [XXX] (shifts "back and forth (wobble)"), and [XXX] ("bounces excessively"). ⦠Loose Steering/Difficulty Turning: You've reported "difficulty turning" and "resistance when turning left," with a feeling of "less control" or "lack of control" while turning.
+This was noted on [XXX], and persisted through [XXX], and [XXX]

 I was driving on the highway around 70 to 75 MPH and suddenly the sunroof exploded.
 No debris impact.
 Just suddenly and randomly the glass just exploded and shattered.

 Mushy brake pedal after 1000 miles This just started yesterday, seemingly out of nowhere.
 When I push the brake pedal it's mushier than it used to be.
 If I push hard, I get more resistance at first but then it slowly sinks toward the floor as a I continue to press.
 If I push softer then it just sinks toward the floor.
 I still have plenty of stopping power.
-If I push the pedal repeatedly then it builds up more resistance ("pump the brakes") but then the resistance calms down and it becomes mushy
+If I push the pedal repeatedly then it builds up more resistance ("pump the brakes") but then the resistance calms down and it becomes mushy again.

 The contact rented a 2025 Hyundai Kona.
 The contact stated while driving 70 MPH, the driver's side front door independently unlatched and opened.
 The vehicle was not diagnosed or repaired by an independent mechanic or the dealer.
 The Enterprise Car Rental Agency was made aware of the failure.
 The manufacturer was not made aware of the failure.
 The failure mileage was approximately 14,000.